-Like all cancers GBM is highly dependent on glucose for survival and is unable to transition to ketone body metabolism for energy due to damaged mitochondria.
+Like all cancers GBM is highly dependent on glucose for survival.
 The metabolic intransigence of tumor cells provides a clear route for therapeutic exploitation.
-Normal brain cells are able to obtain all the necessary energy requirements from ketone bodies where cancer cells cannot.
 The restricted ketogenic diet (R-KD) is a simple, non-toxic therapy that reduces circulating blood glucose levels while raising ketone bodies in the blood stream.
 Substantial experimental evidence demonstrates the efficacy of the R-KD in reducing tumor growth rates by exploiting the impaired ability of the cancer cell to utilized oxidative energy production.

 MRI scan reviling multiple large multi-centric mass involving the right hemisphere pole.[/caption]